Iviv122/MalderBrot/README.md

 so, when you see this image, black means that for given C won't explode after N iterations.
 While every other color means that value exploded after some iterations (aka bigger then explosion value).

+## building c++ files
+makefile has 3 options
+- dev: assertions turned on
+- main: no assertions
+- low-precise: same as main but includes flags for faster float

 ## Technical flaws
 - couldn't use long double as [em++](https://emscripten.org/) can't work with such out of the box which results in black lines when zooming